cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 In general, the best thing to do when surveillance is detected is to abort and *not break cover* rather than trying to explicitly "loose" the adversary.
 In particular, not only does trying to escape surveillance antagonize the people trying to surveil you, but it also reveals that you *know* about the surveillance or have special training, which can then make you *more* of a target moving forward.
 A large part of the thrust of "The Moscow Rules" is to avoid doing exactly these things.

 A basic form of counter-surveillance is to go to a shopping mall or other location with a lot of stores before a meeting or operation, and then watch for people who keep showing up in (or outside of) the stores that you go to.
-If you keep seeing the same people, assume surveillance and abort...
-But don't break cover!
+If you keep seeing the same people, assume surveillance and abort… But don't break cover!

-Another reason not to loose a tail is that for a well-resourced team it may just be replaced with another tail...
-Which then you have to identify all over again.
+Another reason not to loose a tail is that for a well-resourced team it may just be replaced with another tail… Which then you have to identify all over again.

 ### Surveillance Detection Route